Ingthor06/S-T-E-M-Robotics/README.md

 After completing the first 360-degree circle, the robot moved to a larger circle, progressing by increasing the circle size each time it completed a full rotation.

 The robot continued this pattern until it had completed three progressively larger circles.

+## Project 3: Obstacle Avoidance and Vision Tracking
+In [Project 3](Project_3/project_3.md), we developed a VEX V5 robot capable of autonomous navigation and object tracking.
+Using an ultrasonic sensor, we programmed the robot to detect and avoid obstacles, ensuring it did not collide with walls or objects in its path.
+Additionally, we established a wireless connection to the Vision Sensor by connecting our phones to the VEX V5 Brain’s Wi-Fi network, allowing us to access a live camera feed for real-time monitoring.
+To enhance functionality, we implemented color-based object tracking, enabling the robot to identify and follow a specific target.
+For this demonstration, we selected a green cube, and the robot successfully tracked and followed it in real-time.

++ Project 3 Notes
+  + Ultrasonic Sensor: Used for obstacle detection and collision avoidance.
+It continuously measured the distance between the robot and nearby objects, allowing it to stop or change direction when an object was     detected within a certain range.
+This ensured smooth and safe navigation, preventing unintended crashes into walls or obstacles.

+  + Vision Sensor Connection: The VEX V5 Brain generated a Wi-Fi network, which we connected to using our phones.
+By accessing the Vision Sensor through a web browser, we were able to view the live camera feed in   real-time.
+This allowed us to monitor what the robot was seeing and adjust settings if necessary to improve object detection and tracking.

+  + Object & Color Tracking: We programmed the Vision Sensor to recognize and track a specific color, enabling the robot to follow an object of our choice.
+In this test, we selected a green cube, and the robot      successfully identified, tracked, and followed it as it moved.
+This demonstrated the robot's ability to respond dynamically to visual input and interact with its environment based on color recognition.